 Ethiopiaid works with Ethiopians to help transform their lives.
-With our amazing supporters we work for an Ethiopia without poverty, in which every person enjoys the right to quality education, healthcare and a life of dignity.
+With your support we work for an Ethiopia without poverty, in which every person enjoys the right to quality education, healthcare and a life of dignity.

 We are experienced

-We have been working with Ethiopian people for 25 years.
-We do not run projects ourselves.
-Instead, we give local people opportunities – through funding – to use their initiative and skills to make the right difference.
-We have never experienced fraud.
-We have never had to ‘fire’ a partner.
-In fact, we often see the same wonderful faces year after year.
+We have been working with Ethiopian people for 15 years.
+We often see the same wonderful faces year after year.
 Such loyalty and experience is invaluable and means that every Euro that you give us is used as effectively as it can be.

 We are efficient

+We form partnerships with grassroots organisations known for their expertise and ambition and we fund their programmes.
 We share our office space with another company, who generously cover the cost.
-We have a small team with just one paid member of staff who manages all of the processes that larger charities do – our campaigns, our partners, our finances and our administration.
+We have a small team of 2 that manages all of the processes that larger charities do – our campaigns, our partners, our finances and our administration.
 We only spend what we need to on this last part whilst the rest goes where it is most needed: our Ethiopian partners.

 We are focused